 That above resource limits essentially define what we mean by a “small, short” job or process.
 These limits should allow for the testing of job submission scripts or even simple application development tests.
 If you need to run multiple instances of some process (gzip, make, cp, etc), you should observe the above limits and not run more than 16 simultaneous instances of any single process nor should the collection of such processes consume more than 64 GB of RAM.

 Data management operations such as gzip, rsync, scp sftp, etc. can take a long time to complete and are exempt from the 10 minute time limit.

 If you have development and testing requirements that exceed the above resource limits there are several options as described below.

 You can request resources for an interactive session (i.e. job) and start a command shell (bash, for example).
 Within that command shell you will have access to the resources you requested and can run whatever commands and processes you wish.
 Consider the example below.
 It will give you 4 GB of memory for 8 hours on a real compute host and present you, once the job starts, with an interactive command shell (bash).
 From that shell you can run commands and launch processes just as you would from any other host (login or otherwise).

 $ srun --mem=4gb --time=08:00:00 --pty bash -i

-- The default time limit for the developmental SLURM partition is 00:10:00 (10 minutes).
-The maximum time limit in the dev partition is 12 hours.
+Note: The default time limit for the SLURM development partition is 00:10:00 (10 minutes).
+The maximum time limit in the development partition is 12 hours.

 Pre-Allocation of Resources

-Yet another approach is to log into HiPerGator and create a SLURM allocation under which you can run commands or scripts with 'srun' for as long as the allocation is valid.
-Whatever you srun under the allocation will be executed within a job environment, but there will be no delay for job startup.
-For example,
+Finally, you can also use salloc to create a SLURM allocation under which you can run commands or scripts with srun for as long as the allocation is valid.
+Whatever you srun under the allocation will be executed within the context of the allocated resources but there will be no delay since the resources have already been allocated.